corbin-c/datagists/README.md

 import { DataGists } from "https://corbin-c.github.io/datagists/DataGists.js";
 ```

-Then you can create a DataGists object, which must be fed with an Auth Token
+Once imported, a DataGists object can be created from an Auth Token, obtained
-(Mandatory, can be obtained at https://github.com/settings/tokens - todo: OAuth
-should be used instead).
+from https://github.com/settings/tokens or through OAuth.

 ```javascript
 let myGists = new DataGists(auth_token);